Bachelor of Science in Electronics Engineering Technology

 - Mechatronics Overview

 Interested in automated manufacturing?
 Do you often wonder how things are made and how they work?
 Do you like working with your hands?
 If so, a career in Mechatronics may be for you.
+Additionally, if you'd like to learn about the manufacturing gap creating career opportunities in Mechatronics view our infographic, here.

 The ECPI University Mechatronics program focuses on real-world application of engineering principles.
 If you are the type of person who likes working with your hands, putting things together, and combining different systems to come up with a solution for a real world problem, then a career in Electronics Engineering Technology could be the right choice for you.
 The Mechatronics concentration will offer you the chance to develop and troubleshoot robotics solutions, programmable controllers, and integrated systems.
 Learn by doing while grasping a firm theoretical foundation in electronics.
 Put to practice your acquired knowledge through a culminating capstone experience.